 The batter is ridiculously easy to make especially if you have a stand mixer.
 Halving and pitting the 12 or so plums becomes the hardest part of the job.
 The plums turn into gooey, jammy pools in the cake and the cinnamon sugar topping adds a lovely flavour and texture.
 I made it the day before which is advised, the flavour develops overnight and I cant wait to bake it again as soon as I find riper plums.
 I also have a few recipe variations to this perfect recipe up my sleeve.
 This one is a keeper.

-- 1 cup (200 gms) granulated sugar plus 1 to 2 tablespoon (depending on sweetness of plums)
+- 3/4 cup / 150gms granulated sugar plus 1 to 2 tablespoons for the topping (depending on sweetness of plums)

 - 2 large free-range eggs